Skip to content

 • Daily.
 Async written update in your Slack at end of business.
 Three lines: shipped today, blocked on, shipping tomorrow.
 No standups, no theater.

-• Your repo, with our team as collaborators.
+• Your repo, with our team as collaborators — you own the code.

-• Your Linear / Jira / whatever you use, with our team writing tickets in your conventions.
+• Your project board, with our team writing tickets in your conventions.

-• Your CI/CD, your staging environment, your error tracking.
+• Your CI/CD, your staging environment, your error tracking — under your accounts.

-• A dedicated Slack channel with rot8 and your team.
+• A dedicated Slack channel with ROT8 STUDIO and your team.

-• Production deploys from week three, behind a feature flag if you’d prefer.
+• Production deploys early, behind a feature flag if you'd prefer.

 What we won't ask for